Course Outline

 Description

 This course will help transition you from design student to design professional.
-You will create and exhibit a major capstone project for the annual USC Design Exhibition.
-This project and design portfolio will showcase your creative work, strengths and skills.
+You will create and exhibit a major capstone project for the annual UniSC Design Exhibition.
+This project and supporting design portfolio will showcase your creative work, strengths and skills.
 As a designer, it is important to possess strong communication and business skills to navigate the complexities of the contemporary art and design industry.
-This course places emphasis on developing an awareness of professional and industry issues, networks and practices, as well as entrepreneurial and personal development strategies.
+This course places emphasis on developing an awareness of professional design industry, networks and practices, as well as entrepreneurial and personal development strategies.

 How will this course be delivered?